World health body: 13 Mideast nations have new variant cases

 The organization said 6.3 million vaccinations have been administered in 12 countries in the eastern Mediterranean.

-“Vaccinations are a turning point in facing the virus but the vaccines alone are not enough,” al-Mandhari said, adding that social distancing, wearing masks and keeping clean remains a main way to fight the spread.
+“Vaccinations are a turning point in facing the virus but the vaccines alone are not enough,” al-Mandhari said, adding that social distancing, wearing masks and keeping clean remain the main ways to fight the spread of the virus.

-He said as many people as possible should be vaccinated before they are subjected to the new variants of the virus.
+He said as many people as possible should be vaccinated before they come into contact with any of the new variants of the virus.

 Al-Mandhari said 37,000 coronavirus vaccine doses from the global COVAX initiative will arrive in the Palestinian territories and 94,000 should arrive in Tunisia in the coming weeks.
 The program seeks to provide vaccines to developing nations.

-Al-Mandhari said overall the number of new coronavirus cases in the region has stabilized despite increases in some Gulf nations and Lebanon.
+Al-Mandhari said overall the number of new coronavirus cases in the region has stabilized, despite increases in some Gulf nations and Lebanon.

 Lebanon has been one of the hardest hit countries in the region in recent weeks with hospitals working at near maximum capacity amid a nationwide lockdown.
 Lebanon began a vaccination campaign Sunday.